cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/custom-rules/index.md

 * [**Rate Limiting rules**](/cf-rulesets/custom-rules/rate-limiting) — Check for excessive incoming traffic and apply mitigation actions.

 * [**Custom Firewall rules**](/cf-rulesets/custom-rules/custom-firewall) — Control incoming traffic by filtering requests.
-You can block or challenge incoming requests according to rules you define.
+Perform actions like _Block_ or _JS Challenge_ on incoming requests according to rules you define.

 Custom Rules are built upon the [Ruleset Engine](/cf-rulesets) which you can use to define rules and actions in several Cloudflare products.